rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 or even to other disciplines.
 We would emphasize, however, that the quality of the dataset has a great deal of room for improvement.
-Given how important this task is for the whole of science, we should try to strive to improve on the quality of these datasets so that techniques like this one can be more broadly applied.
+Given how important this task is for the whole of science, we should try to strive to improve the quality of these datasets so that techniques like this one can be more broadly applied.
 The importance of dataset mention and linkage therefore could be fully appreciated by the community.

 Acknowledgements {#acknowledgements .unnumbered}
 ================